PayPal expands retail payments with US$2.2 billion iZettle buy

 By joining forces with PayPal, which operates in 200 countries, iZettle will be able to accelerate its expansion, including into the United States, the companies said.

-Shares of PayPal closed up 1.8 percent on Nasdaq after the deal was announced on Thursday while Square fell 3.1 percent in New York Stock Exchange trading.
+Shares of PayPal rose 2.4 percent on Nasdaq, and Square was up 0.05 percent on the New York Stock Exchange shortly after midday.

 In most of the countries where it is active, iZettle drives more traffic through its sites than Square does, data from mobile and web traffic measurement firm SimilarWeb shows.